BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 signing.

 You can (and should!) check the message before you sign it.
 This is done with `xxd -r -p`, which will convert hex to ASCII.
+You just need to copy out the "Message to be signed (hex-encoded):" and run it through `xxd`:
 ```
 % echo "446174653a20392f31372f32350a50726573656e743a20303130303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030302c20303230303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030303030300a0a4465636973696f6e733a0a2a20416c6c6f636174652024313020746f204a616d20696e2043656e7472616c205061726b2050617274790a2a20416c6c204d656d62657273204d75737420436f6e7472696275746520243520746f2047726f7570204b6974747920627920392f32342f32350a" | xxd -r -p